getify/foi-lang/formalization-work/Foi-Specification.md

 ### §2.12 Pick Expressions

 A pick reads one or more values from a Record or Tuple.
-The single-access forms produce one value; the multi-pick forms produce a new Record containing the picked entries.
+The single-access forms (Syntactic-Grammar `SingleAccessExpr` / `MultiAccessExpr` at §6, with segment productions `DotIdentifier`, `BracketExpr`, `DotBracketExpr`, `DotAngleExpr`) produce one value; the multi-pick forms produce a new Record containing the picked entries.

 #### §2.12.1 Single Property Access: `.name`